Gteditor99/Nzen2-DDoSpy/README.md

 DDoS-ing and DoS-ing anyone without their consent IS A CRIME If you do indeed have the former's consent, it's called "Network stress testing"

+This program is made for educational purposes only.
+Use at your own risk.